 Director of Professional Development and Resources

 Pamela Paulson, PhD, is one of the founding directors of the Perpich Center for Arts Education.
-In her position as director of professional development and resources, Paulson is responsible for all professional development and outreach programs at Perpich, providing advocacy and information for the state legislature; connecting with state and national arts and education organizations; heading administration of the statewide Perpich Library; and directing the State Policy Pilot Project.
+In her position as Director of Professional Development and Resource Programs, Paulson is responsible for professional development programs at Perpich; connecting with state and national arts and education organizations; heading administration of the statewide Perpich Library; and collaborating on data projects for statewide arts education with CreativeMN.

-Paulson is a Trustee of The College Board, Chairs the College Board Academic Council and is past chair of the Arts Academic Committee.
+Paulson recently completed a five year term as a Trustee of The College Board.
+She also chaired the College Board Academic Council and is past chair of the Arts Academic Committee.
 She was on the Steering Committee of the College Board National Task Force for the Arts in Education.
 She is the Minnesota representative of SEADAE (State Education Agency Directors of Arts Education), on the Advisory Committee of the Arts Education Partnership and a member of the Leadership/Governance Team for the National Coalition for Core Arts Standards.